-The 2016 vintage (not yet on UK release, alas) was awarded 91 points and Highly Recommended status by Decanter (www.decanter.com) in their September 2018 edition regional profile of Lugana (in Veneto) (see blue link below)
+The 2015 vintage of this wine was awarded 91 points and Highly Recommended status by Decanter (www.decanter.com) in their September 2018 edition regional profile of Lugana (in Veneto) (see blue link below)

 Ca Dei Frati Lugana Brolettino 2015 - Sept 2018 Decanter review